codewithvikasmishra/mssql_mongo_cassandra_api/README.md

 created API's for MSSQL, Mongo and Cassandra for create, insert, update, delete, bulk-insert(csv) and download the data into csv.

 <!-- How to run this code? -->
+# How to run this code?
 To run this code you need to look into build.sh file under db_api folder first 3 commands will amke the images with name mssql, mongo and cassandra the last command will create the containers and run the code and using that iplink you can test or work with postman.

 <!-- How to find connection string of mssql,mongo and cassandra? -->
+# How to find connection string of mssql,mongo and cassandra?
 # MSSQL
 You should have server details of mssql like server details, id and pwd.
 MSSQL is running on port 1433.
 # Mongo